cbdp/100-days-of-code/log.md

 **Today's Progress**: Codecademy Basic Javascript Course: Classes

 **Notes**: Spent time with classes today, how to set them up and how to user super- and subclasses.
 I also took a look at the new lesson, browser compatibility and transpilation, and decided to skip it.
-Rewriting ES6 to ES5 seems a waste of time these days, altought the section on caniuse.com was helpful.
+Rewriting ES6 to ES5 seems a waste of time these days, although the section on caniuse.com was helpful.
 Tomorrow it's modules, which weren't covered in the freecodecamp courses, so I'm looking forward to that.

 **Code**: Notes in code from class classes today
 ```